Choosing bread for babies is an exciting time because it means your baby is ready for new textures.

 If your baby has started to eat bread for the first time, it’s normal for their stool pattern to change whilst they adjust to eating more fibre-rich foods.

-If you pick wholemeal bread, then the fibre content in bread will actually help relieve constipation and improve baby poop.
+With wholemeal bread, the fibre content in bread will help relieve constipation and improve baby poop.

 If your baby is struggling with constipation, it’s a good idea to consider their overall fluid intake or any other changes in their diet.